 This is where the planning all began...

 G.O.
 Deem is shown standing in the rear of his store in Geff, Illinois where the Village Council held their monthly meetings back in 1936.
 It was here where discussions led to steps resulting in calling of REA fieldmen to help create a rural electric cooperative.
 At that time, Geff did not have electric lights, being one of thousands of villages in the United States lacking electricity until REA-financed electric cooperatives brought light and power to them.
+On September 14, 1936, the nine men named as original directors of the Cooperative were named as incorporators of the Wayne-White Counties Electric Cooperative, Inc.

 Setting the first pole...